 Determines the times a company can meet current liabilities with the operating cash generated (OCF):

-Type #2 – Leverage Financial Ratios
+#2 – Leverage Ratios

-Under these types of financial ratios, it how much a company depends on its borrowing for its operations.
+Under these types of financial ratios, how much a company depends on its borrowing for its operations.
 Hence it is important for bankers and investors who wish to invest in the company.

 A high leverage ratio increases a company’s exposure to risk and company downturns, but in turn, also comes the potential for higher returns.